THE IIC PLACES A HIGH PRIORITY ON TRUSTWORTHY AND SECURE IIOT PLATFORMS

-The Industrial Internet Consortium's Security Working Group was created to develop a common security framework and a rigorous methodology to assess security in Industrial Internet Systems (IIS).
-This is a direct reflection of the high priority placed by Industrial Internet Consortium members on collaboratively building a safe, reliable and secure Industrial Internet.
+The Industrial Internet Consortium's Security Working Group was created to develop a common security framework and a rigorous methodology to assess and develop trustworthy Industrial Internet Systems.

-The security framework is also a live reference for the different industrial evaluation testbeds hosted by the Industrial Internet Consortium.
-The Security Working Group is tasked with providing security & privacy guidance to the many testbed teams for the implementation of more mature security solutions.
+The IISF is also a live reference for the different industrial evaluation testbeds hosted by the Industrial Internet Consortium.
+The Security Working Group is tasked with providing security and privacy guidance to the many testbed teams for the implementation of more mature security solutions.

 Other essential work within the Security Working Group includes trustworthiness guidance and security maturity modeling.

 THE FIVE ASPECTS OF TRUSTWORTHINESS